Michael Davis (artist)

 Michael Davis is a Los Angeles-based artist, working in the fields of drawings, sculptures, installation art and public art.
 He maintains a studio in San Pedro, California.
-He received a Masters in Fine Art from California State University, Fullerton, and he is a grant recipient from the National Endowment for the Arts, among others.
+He received a master's degree in Fine Art from California State University, Fullerton, and he is a grant recipient from the National Endowment for the Arts, among others.
 His work is in museums, galleries across the United States.
 His significant body of public art is found in rail stations, public parks and civic buildings across the United States and in Japan.
-He is the co-author and subject of PROGRESS: In Search of the American Esthetic, an exhibition that features photographs, video projections, audio and ephemera documenting artists Michael Davis and Stephen Moore’s cross-country trip by car from California to New York in 1970 and their subsequent trip traveling the same route in reversing, from New York to California.
+He is the co-author and subject of PROGRESS: In Search of the American Esthetic, an exhibition that features photographs, video projections, audio and ephemera documenting artists Michael Davis and Stephen Moore's cross-country trip by car from California to New York in 1970 and their subsequent trip traveling the same route in reversing, from New York to California.

 Influences

 An early influence was Downey High School art teacher Ray White.
 White was a graduate of Chouinard Art Institute, the influential school that served as an incubator for early Los Angeles contemporary artists.
 White introduced Davis to the work of Italian abstract expressionist Rico Lebrun, as well as the German Bauhaus School of Art, that combined crafts and fine arts.

 American installation artist Robert Irwin influenced Davis in the relationship of separation of public and private space.
 Irwin's public art maintains a focus in creating subtle, at times vanishing environments with plain materials.

 Growing up in the midst of cold war America, Davis was highly influenced by the ever-present threat of communism and imminent nuclear war.